 Desperate for soldiers, Ukraine weighs unpopular plan to expand the draft

-When the Russian army invaded two years ago, Ukrainian men zealously rushed to recruitment centers to enlist, ready to die in defense of their nation
+When the Russian army invaded two years ago, Ukrainian men zealously rushed to recruitment centers across the country to enlist, ready to die in defense of their nation

 Desperate for soldiers, Ukraine weighs unpopular plan to expand the draftShow all 14